isidoridev/wordMine/README.md

 and count their occurrence in the list.

 By analyzing the frequencies,
-we can see popular words.
+we can see popular words in a text.
-This can be used by many,
+This can be used as a way to
-either increasing vocab in
+increasing vocab in
 a new language or for
 skimming information.